-Ms. Poltrock has represented housing authorities on statutory and regulatory issues, including compliance with the Quality Housing and Work Responsibility Act of 1998, the Moving to Work Program, the Uniform Relocation Act, the Rehabilitation Act of 1973, Title VI of the Civil Rights Act, Head Start regulations and fiscal appropriations.
-She also regularly represents private nonprofit and for-profit owners in their project and community development efforts, including FHA-insured loans, Section 8 project-based and tenant-based subsidies, and HOME and CDBG funding.
-She also has represented owners in mark-to-market restructuring transactions, as well as in the sale of residential apartment complexes receiving various subsidies from HUD and Rural Housing.
+Ms. Poltrock also regularly advises clients on statutory and regulatory issues, including compliance with the tenant-based and voucher-based housing choice voucher programs, the Quality Housing and Work Responsibility Act of 1998, the Moving to Work Program, the Uniform Relocation Act, the Rehabilitation Act of 1973, Title VI of the Civil Rights Act, Head Start regulations, the Uniform Relocation Act (URA), and fiscal appropriations.
+She has also represented owners in mark-to-market restructuring transactions, as well as in the acquisition and sale of residential apartment complexes receiving various subsidies from HUD and Rural Housing.

-Ms. Poltrock also has experience defending clients in HUD OIG, FHEO, Regional Counsel, and Labor Relations audits and reviews, as well as litigating cases in state and federal court, including Section 1983 claims.
-Ms. Poltrock has represented clients in the sale of company assets and the restructuring of limited partnerships and has counseled them on daily operations after a change in leadership or ownership.
-She also focuses on dispute resolution and litigation relating to government procurement processes and policies, construction contracts, software agreements and licenses and utility rates and services.
+Ms. Poltrock also has experience defending clients in HUD debarment actions and Office of Inspector General audits and investigations, FHEO investigations and reviews, and Labor Relations audits and reviews, as well as litigating cases in state and federal court, including Section 1983 claims.
+Ms. Poltrock also counsels clients on dispute resolution and litigation relating to government procurement processes and policies.

 Prior to joining Pepper, Ms. Poltrock practiced with Cohen & Grigsby in Pittsburgh.
 Before that, she was general counsel for the Philadelphia Housing Authority.